petermsouzajr/qa-shadow-report/README.md

 - `npx qa-shadow-report [framework] weekly-summary` - Generates a weekly summary in Sheets, if none exist.
 - `npx qa-shadow-report [framework] monthly-summary` - Generates a monthly summary in Sheets, if none exist.
 - `npx qasr-setup` - Initiates the setup process for either Cypress or Playwright.
-- `--csv` - Outputs the test results in cypress/downloads folder in csv format, if none exist.
+- `--csv` - Outputs the test results in the downloads folder (as configured in `shadowReportConfig.js`) in CSV format, if none exist.
 - `--duplicate` - Allows duplicate daily reports to be created.
 - `--help` - Outputs a summary of available commands and their usage.